- Team: Tech

 - A phone interview with our recruitment team (30 minutes);

-- A technical exercise to be completed offsite at your convenience and returned to us via email (expect to spend about 2 hours);
+- A technical exercise to be completed offsite at your convenience (expect to spend about 1 hour);